Fradenti/intRinsic/cran-comments.md

 ## R CMD check results

 Running `devtools::check(args = c('--as-cran','--no-manual'))` locally and the functions
-`devtools::check_win_devel()` and `devtools::check_win_release()` produce
+`devtools::check_win_devel()` and `devtools::check_win_release()` produces
 no ERRORs, WARNINGs, nor NOTEs.

 The functions `devtools::check_rhub()`,  produce no ERRORs, no WARNINGs, and one NOTE.
-Specifically, only on `Platform: Windows Server 2022, R-devel, 64 bit`, we obtained
+Specifically, only on `Fedora Linux, R-devel, clang, gfortran`, we obtained

-* checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
+* checking HTML version of manual ...
+NOTE
-    'lastMiKTeXException'
+  Skipping checking HTML validation: no command 'tidy' found I cannot change that Tidy is not on the path, or update Tidy on the external Fedora Linux server.

-Finally, this package, in its current state, also passes all the standard checks performed via GitHub action.
+Finally, this package, in its current state, also passes all the standard checks performed via GitHub actions.

 ## Downstread dependencies